- A level requirements: BBB

 We will accept one National Extended Certificate at a minimum of Distinction.
-This must be accompanied by two A2 Levels at grade B. One A2 subject should preferably include a Biological Science.
+This must be accompanied by two A2 Level subjects at grade B. One A2 subject should preferably include a Biological Science.
 In total, between the two qualifications, three separate subjects must be taken.

-BTEC National Diploma in Health and Social Care or Applied Science graded at DD will be accepted.
-This must be accompanied by one A level at grade B. In total between the two qualifications, two separate subjects must be taken.
+We will accept in Health and Social Care or Applied Science graded at DD.
+This must be accompanied by one A2 level subject at grade B. In total between the two qualifications, two separate subjects must be taken.

 Accepted in addition to 5 GCSE subjects, graded A* – C which must include English Language, Mathematics and Science.
 Applicants must achieve a minimum of 30 points to include 3 Higher Level subjects at a minimum of Grade 5.
 Biology must be offered at a minimum of Grade 6 or above.